socomsystems/documentation/admin_manual/configuration_server/automatic_configuration.rst

 Automatic setup
 ===============

-If you need to install Nextcloud on multiple servers, you normally do not want to set up each instance separately as described in :doc:`../configuration_database/linux_database_configuration`.
+If you need to install cyfrSpaces on multiple servers, you normally do not want to set up each instance separately as described in :doc:`../configuration_database/linux_database_configuration`.
-For this reason, Nextcloud provides an automatic configuration feature.
+For this reason, cyfrSpaces provides an automatic configuration feature.

 To take advantage of this feature, you must create a configuration file, called :file:`config/autoconfig.php`, and set the file parameters as required.